tweag/graft/README.md

 ## An example of the most common workflow

-The most common workflow is shocased in our [Ltl.Simple](./src/Example/Ltl.Simple.hs) tutorial.
+The most common workflow is showcased in our [Ltl.Simple](./src/Example/Ltl.Simple.hs) tutorial.
 It resembles the
 following:
 - Capture the behavior of your system through a type class of